572. Documentation for David Yeakel (Jäckel)

 * The Heebner/Kriebel book on the Schwenkfelder genealogy indicates a father-son relationship between Hans Heinrich Yeakel and David Yeakel on page 9.
 The Brecht book on the Schwenkfelder genealogy indicates a father-son relationship between Hans Heinrich Jackel and David Jäckel on page 466.

-An Alphabetized Listing of Those Subscribers to the Oaths of Allegiance, Northampton County, PA, 1777-1784 prepared by Gaylord Griffiths, who signed the Oath of Allegiance in 1778.
+* Hans Heinrich Jackel (or John Yeakel), the son of David Yeakel, was the John Yeakel listed on page 34 of An Alphabetized Listing of Those Subscribers to the Oaths of Allegiance, Northampton County, PA, 1777-1784 prepared by Gaylord Griffiths, who signed the Oath of Allegiance in 1778.
 This is confirmed by page 82 of the Brecht book that lists the Hans Heinrich Yeakel family as living in Northampton County, PA, in 1767.
 The only other Hans or John Yeakel alive at the time of the American Revolution lived in Philadelphia County, Pennsylvania, in 1767, as indicated by page 83 of the Brecht book and who must have lived in Philadelphia County during the American Revolution as indicated by the History of Towamencin Township book on pages 12 and 13.